 Confused about the timeline for the Red Hill fuel storage facility and contaminated water?
 Read this.

-There's been a lot of news and information about water contamination from a leak at the Navy's Red Hill fuel storage facility on Oʻahu.
+There's been a lot of news and information about water contamination from a leak at the Navy's fuel storage facility at Red Hill, or Kapūkakī, on Oʻahu.
 While cleanup efforts continue, the history and issues surrounding Red Hill began long before.
 These are the recent developments.

 The Red Hill facility, which was constructed in the early 1940s, consists of 20 tanks mined inside a volcanic ridge near Pearl Harbor.
 Each tank measures 100 feet in diameter and 250 feet high — roughly the height of a 25-story building.